 The suit trousers have a darted front with frogmouth pockets, are cut with a straight leg, and are worn with a black belt.
 The trousers have a medium rise, which corresponds with the suit jacket’s lower button stance.
 Bond’s cream poplin shirt by Frank Foster has a spread collar, two-button mitred cuffs, a front placket stitched close to the centre and a darted back.

 For Your Eyes Only brought Bond back to his origins after the over-the-top Moonraker.
 Along with the more traditional suits, here Roger Moore wears a grenadine tie like the ties Sean Connery so often wore in his Bond films.
 Whilst Connery always wore dark grenadine ties, this one is mid grey to match the suit.
+The low contrast of the tie with the shirt and suit is flattering to Moore’s low-contrast complexion.
 This is the only grenadine tie that James Bond has worn since Sean Connery played Bond.
 Moore ties the tie in a four-in-hand knot, and the thickness of the grenadine silk combined with a heavy interlining makes the knot quite thick.